TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TopLevelObjects/Page/Index.rst

         Adds JavaScript library files to head of page.

-        Same as :ref:`includeJSFooterlibs <setup-page-includejsfooterlibs-array>`, except that this block gets included inside :html:`<head>`.
+        Same as :confval:`includeJSFooterlibs <page-includeJSFooterlibs>`, except that this block gets included inside :html:`<head>`.
         tag).

-        The optional properties from :ref:`includeJS <setup-page-includejs-array>`
+        The optional properties from :confval:`includeJS <page-includeJS>`
         can be applied.

         Currently one difference between :typoscript:`includeJS` and :typoscript:`includeJSLibs` exists:
-        There is no :typoscript:`data`-array as optional parameter but all keys not explicitly mentioned as parameters are used as additional attributes - behaviour is the same as in :ref:`includeCSS <setup-page-includecss-array>`.
+        There is no :typoscript:`data`-array as optional parameter but all keys not explicitly mentioned as parameters are used as additional attributes - behaviour is the same as in :confval:`includeCSS <page-includeCSS>`.

         ..  code-block:: typoscript
             :caption: EXT:site_package/Configuration/TypoScript/setup.typoscript